mattsemar/dsp-bottleneck/README.md

 * ProductionPlanetCount allows showing more "Produced on" planets in tooltip (max 15)
 * 'Disable Bottleneck' lets you disable the Bottleneck functionality of this mod and just focus on stats
 * 'Disable Proliferator Calculation' removes Proliferator from Theoretical max calculations completely
+* 'Planet Filter' removes non-production (or non-consumption) planets from list when a precursor/consumer item filter is active
+* 'System Filter' when Planet Filter is active add a "Star System" item the list for system with producers
+* 'Include Second Level Items' when a precursor/consumer item filter is active also include grandparent / grandchild precursor/consumer

 ## Notes
 This mod was originally planned as an enhancement to BetterStats by brokenmass.